 How to Get There

-The trail winds around the lake for about a mile before you reach the actual trailhead.
+The trail winds around the lake for a mile before you reach the actual trailhead.
 From there, it is about 3 miles to the summit.
-Be prepared though, because there is significant elevation gain to the summit, and it is straight up the whole way.
+Be prepared though, because there is significant elevation gain to the summit, and it is straight-up the whole way.
 Here is the Google Earth View of my GPS recording to give you a feel for the trail.

-There are a lot of unique rock formations along the trail and mountain that will make your walk up enjoyable.
+There are a lot of unique rock formations along the trail = that will make your walk up enjoyable.
 Think of it as whetting your appetite for what is to come: the crazy Potato Chip Rock.